it-gorillaz/tiny-pigeon/README.md

       - 'arn:aws:ses:*:*:identity/*'
 ```

+Note that the all the IAM Action statements are necessary for the application to work properly, the Resource Arns can be limited to meet the security requirements.

+### Deployment Bucket
 If you want to deploy the artifacts in a specific S3 bucket, first is necessary to create a bucket.